 GitGuardian Labs' mission is to explore the threats of today and tomorrow in the areas of code and software supply chain security and offer easy-to-use solutions for developers and security professionals alike.
 We’re constantly exploring new vulnerabilities and adapting ourselves to an ever-changing threat landscape – where the SDLC is becoming the new Eldorado for attackers.

-So far, 4 projects have hatched in the owl’s nest: The Good Samaritan, ggshield, HasMyCodeLeaked, and ggcanary.
+So far, 4 projects have hatched in the owl’s nest: The Good Samaritan, ggshield, ggcanary, and SaaS Sentinel.
 More projects are coming soon!

 Since late 2017, we have been watching over more than 40 million developers’ shoulders.
 Whenever they leaked a secret on public GitHub repositories, we made it our duty to notify them on time so they can take action.